Congregation of the Sisters of St. Joseph of Bourg: Sisters of Saint Joseph of Medaille

 In July 1977, the six provinces voted to become two separate congregations, one based in Europe, the other in America.
 On November 30, 1977, Rome officially declared the three America provinces to be a new Congregation in the Church: the Sisters of Saint Joseph of Medaille.
 The name Medaille was chosen because it is the family name of the Jesuit priest who helped found the Sisters in 1650 and because the Sisters were geographically located in the north, central and southern areas of the United States.
 Sister Janet Roesener of Cincinnati, Ohio was chosen the first superior general.

 In 1986 and in 1994 decisions were made to merge the three provinces into five regions headed by a Congregational Leadership Office composed of a president and three general councilors, in Cincinnati.
 The five regions are Baton Rouge, Cincinnati, Crookston, New Orleans, and the Twin Cities.

 Training

 The formation begins with a nine-month postulancy followed by a two-year novitiate.
-During the postulancy and the second year of novitiate an integrated liberal arts college program is simultaneously initiated with a thorough spiritual foundation.
-After first profession the first level of education is completed before entering into the apostolate.
+During the postulancy and the second year of novitiate, an integrated liberal arts college program is simultaneously initiated with a thorough spiritual foundation.
+After the first profession, the first level of education is completed before entering into the apostolate.